Beijing Institute of Graphic Communication Builds New Bridge for Cultural Exchange Through Digital Technologies

 Zuberi Khairat Ibrahim, a Tanzanian student

 Nancy Herrera Tapia, a Mexican student, said that Beijing gave her a sense of belonging, and that through this project, she gained a deeper understanding of the city's rich cultural heritage.
-Zuberi Khairat Ibrahim, a Tanzanian student appointed as a 2025 "Study at BIGC" outstanding promotion officer, expressed a strong affection for the city.
-She stated that the "Tracing Beijing: Experiencing the Central Axis" mini-program would allow people to see a more authentic, multidimensional, and captivating Beijing.
+Zuberi Khairat Ibrahim, a Tanzanian student appointed as a 2025 "Study at BIGC" Outstanding Promotion Officer, expressed her strong affection for the city.
+She noted that the "Tracing Beijing: Experiencing the Central Axis" mini-program would allow people to gain access to a more authentic, multidimensional, and captivating portrayal of Beijing.

 Scan the QR Code to access the "Tracing Beijing: Experiencing the Central Axis" mini-program